ethan-berman/student-alcohol/ethan/index.md

 ### Data Issues:
 - The dataset from the world health organization uses the names of countries, instead of the country codes which plotly accepts.
 To get around this problem, I used a python library called [Country Converter](https://pypi.org/project/country-converter/).
 This library takes a vector input of country names, and you can specify the desired output format.
 I outputted to ISO 3 letter format, and then saved that to a new column on the dataframe.
 I saved to a pickle file, and then read that pickle file into my Jupyter Notebook.
 I had to use the library in a local python environment, since I could not get anaconda to install it in the Jupyter notebook.
+-  While I said I wanted to find a dataset that connected family history and alcoholism data, so I had to refocus on looking at how Alcohol use varies across the world, as this was the only data that I was able to find.

 ## Visualizations:

 ### Parental Separation Vs. Cohabitation.